 If opposing units survive a melee and remain in contact, these units remain locked in melee.
 Units that are locked in melee cannot move or shoot in the next turn, but will fight again in the next melee step.
-Typically this is infantry and any cavalry that did not rally back.
+Typically this is infantry and any cavalry that draw and so do not rally back.